tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_getting_started_section.md

 <a href="https://api.smugmug.com/api/v2/doc"><img src="{{ "/images/restapicourse/smugmuggettingstarted.png" | prepend: site.baseurl }}" alt="Smugmug" /></a>

+I like how, right from the start, Smugmug tries to hold your hand to get you started.
+In this case, the tutorial for getting started is integrated directly in with the main documentation.

-If you compar the various Getting Started sections, you'll see that some are detailed and some rae high-level and brief.
+If you compare the various Getting Started sections, you'll see that some are detailed and some are high-level and brief.
 In general, the more you can hold the developer's hand, the better.

 ## Hello World tutorials